How to use this

 • The contrast between guides is the lesson.
 After two very different fields, students start to see that working with AI is a universal skill, not a technical one.

 Flexibility.
 If in-person visits are restricted, video or phone call formats still work.
-A 20-minute call with a real practitioner in a different field is powerful.
+A 20-minute call with a real practitioner in a different field is powerful, and the no-guide path needs only a single playable clip or printed article.

 Week 5